simonespa/python-playground/README.md

 ## stats

-I use this folder to practice data science with the most well-known libraries:
-* NumPy
-* SciPy
-* scikit-learn
-* pandas
-* TensorFlow
-* PyTorch
-* Matplotlib
+I'm using this folder to learn and practice libraries such as numpy, scipy, matplotlib, etc.

 ## Getting Started